alicefrancener/alicefrancener/README.md

 ##### BIO

-- 🏗️ I'm currently working as a software engineer at JungleDevs
+- 🏗️ I'm currently working as a software engineer at [JungleDevs](https://jungledevs.com/)
-- 🎓 I have a bachelor's degree in Software Engineering
+- 🎓 I have a bachelor's degree in Software Engineering - [UFG](https://www.inf.ufg.br/)
 - 📫 Reach me: [in/alicefrancener](https://www.linkedin.com/in/alicefrancener/)

 ##### SKILLS